 The goal of TA3 is to create data for development and evaluation in multiple cultures/languages that support research work by TA1 and TA2, as well as performance measurement for the individual components and the end-user application.
-Program cultures/languages will be announced and corresponding data released to researchers incrementally, as described in Figure 2.
+Program language + culture pairs will be announced and corresponding data released to researchers incrementally, as described in Figure 2; the first language + culture pair will be Chinese (Mandarin).

 TA1 will require approximately 50,000 documents per language for use in development and evaluation; of this data set, 20% will be annotated and the other 80% unlabeled.
 A document is defined as a portion of text (which may include associated image), audio, or video showing a conversation involving two or more participants.
 Each textual document should contain at least 300 words and each video or audio segment should comprise at least five minutes, although longer documents are preferred.
 Video (with accompanying audio) should comprise 75% of the development and evaluation data set with the remaining 25% distributed across audio and text.
+TA3 proposals should describe the generality of the data included.
 All data must demonstrate a variety of sociocultural norms, as well as evidence of emotion.
 At least half of the documents must also demonstrate changes in either the sociocultural norms or the emotion of the communication participants.
-Data for specific languages (to be named during the program) will be released to TA1/TA2 performers as described in Figure 2, and should be available to the Government evaluation team at least two weeks in advance of program use.
+Data for specific languages/cultures (to be named during the program) will be released to TA1/TA2 performers according to the schedule described in Figure 2.
+Data for each language + culture pair should be incrementally delivered to the Government evaluation team in relatively equal installments on a monthly basis.
+In cases where the language + culture pair does not correspond to a surprise evaluation condition, additional development data will be provided to TA1/TA2 performers each month.
+Each monthly installment should provide additional data corresponding to each of the TA1 tasks as well as TA2.
+The completed development dataset should be provided at least 4 weeks in advance of the first evaluation where that language + culture pair is included; additionally, the completed evaluation dataset for the language + culture pair should be available to the Government evaluation team at least two weeks in advance of the first evaluation where that language + culture pair is included.
 Documents should be annotated with the sociocultural norms and emotional states of the participants, including the strength of the emotions expressed.
 The format of document annotations may be sparse to encourage efficiency; a single, uniform annotation will be sufficient through the document regions where the label (norm, emotion) for a given annotation type is not changing, but when a change occurs, the point at which the change takes place should be marked, as should the new state(s) of the participants.
 The relative impact of the change on the subsequent course of the interaction should also be identified.
 These annotations will be used for training and development data and as the gold-standard data for evaluation.